 Terms and Conditions of Hodder & Stoughton book extract access for Southeastern Ticket Holders

-Offer: Choose from a fantastic selection of FREE book samples to download and read on your journey.
+Offer: Choose from a fantastic selection of FREE book samples to download and read on your journey (“Extracts”).

 Eligibility:

-Offer only valid for holders of [annual] season tickets for Southeastern trains (“Gold Card Holders”).
+Offer only valid for holders of annual season tickets for Southeastern trains (“Gold Card Holders”).

 Offer Period: The Offer begins at 00:00 on 24th August and ends on 23:59 3rd April 2015.